-Whether you grow zucchini, have neighbors who share their wealth, or (like me) go crazy at the farmers market with dreams of Healthy Zucchini Muffins dancing in your head, at one point or another this summer, you are going to end up with Way.
+- Tasty Way to Use Zucchini.
+Because whether you grow zucchini, have neighbors who share their wealth, or (like me) go wild at the farmers market with dreams of Healthy Zucchini Muffins dancing in your head, at one point or another this summer, you are going to end up with Way.
 Too.
 Much.
 Zucchini.

 To make zucchini fritters, combine shredded zucchini with breadcrumbs, eggs, and spices to make a savory, pancake-like batter that crisps on the stove.